sunjerry019/nanosquared/README.md

 conda env create -f src\cameras\archive\nanoscan\nanoscan_32.yml conda activate nanoscan-32bit
 ```
-This might be necessary as not all function calls exposed by the ActiveX Endpoint has been implemented into `NanoScanLibrary.dll`.
+This might be necessary as not all function calls exposed by the NanoScan ActiveX Endpoint has been implemented into `NanoScanLibrary.dll`.
 Consult the [C# Directory](./src/cameras/csharp/README.md) for more information.

 ### NanoScan
 To use the `NanoScan` Python Interface, you first need to install the `NanoScan` software.
 A [copy](./installers) of which lives in this repository for archival purposes.